-Peter Wu is an Associate at The Asia Group, where he works within the firm’s Research Team, generating timely analysis to help clients navigate pressing political and commercial developments across the Indo-Pacific region.
+Peter Wu is a Senior Associate at The Asia Group, where he works within the firm’s Research Team, generating timely analysis to help clients navigate pressing political and commercial developments across the Indo-Pacific region.
 Peter provides clients with breaking updates on the region’s evolving challenges and writes the Daily Asia, the firm’s signature newswire.
 Peter also supports TAG’s existing clients and helps the firm identify new business opportunities and other ventures, leveraging his prior experience in international business.

 Prior to joining The Asia Group, Peter worked in Hong Kong for The Swire Group (太古), a 104-year-old British conglomerate.
 He was selected as one of eight for the Group’s international management program and was placed to work at Swire Properties, a leading mixed-use real estate development firm in Greater China listed on the Hong Kong Stock Exchange.